turingschool/career-development-curriculum/module_four/negotiations.md

     		* Using "we" shows that this is a joint effort
    		* Not an aggressive move -- "close the gap" instead of "I need this"
     		* Don't mention another company or their offer -- that becomes aggressive.
 Tech industry is small, and companies talk.
 Don't give them a bad impression; plus, you don't know what's happening behind the scenes
 		* You should give reasons.
 If you ask for something without a reason, you come across as greedy or needy.
+Depending on what's important to you, it will affect how you talk about it.
+Give more details about what you value.
 If you're going to negotiate beyond salary, trade for something.
-If you want more benefits, give an idea why or trade something for it.
+			* If you want more benefits, give an idea why or trade something for it.
 If you want extra time off, what could you give back in exchange?
-		* Depending on what's important to you, it will affect how you talk about it.
-Give more details about what you value.
-"I want to continue growing and learning while I'm there, would you consider giving a professional development stipend?"
+			*"I want to continue growing and learning while I'm there, would you consider giving a professional development stipend?"*
-		* "If you can do this, then I'm on board."

-    -PTO; if PTO is important, you need to be able to explain why personal rest time is important without sounding "lazy" or that work is a burden; you can emphasize travel/family/what you would trade for it
+			* If PTO is important, you need to be able to explain why personal rest time is important without sounding "lazy" or that work is a burden; you can emphasize travel/family/what you would trade for it.

-    -Working remotely -- is that something that's part of the company culture?
+			* If working remotely is important, find out if that something that's part of the company culture.
 If they allow for it, how much will they allow?
 Will they reimburse internet at home?
-Probably not, but if I'm in the metro area, will you reimburse co-working space?
-You could mention working with clients, other teammates, for a selling point; Could ask for remote at all
+Will they reimburse a co-working space?
+You could mention working with clients, other teammates, for a selling point

-    -Commute/transportation costs; could discuss that but it has to be company-wide, they might not change the rules for you
+		* "If you can do this, then I'm on board."

 ### I Do: Negotiation Demo
 -Evaluate multiple offers
 	-Asking for extensions
 	-Negotiating beyond the salary
+Think about professional communication skills ...

 Let's say that you've received this offer: